rauland/iac/README.md

     - SOPS or Ansible-Vault

 ### CI/CD
-- Terraform Destroy
-- Tests
+- Linting
-    - Terraform Fmt
+    - Terraform fmt

 ### K8s (May be in private repo)
 - GitOps